hvpaiva/btree/README.md

    .  ..  ..  ..   .       <-- (0) leafs
 ```

-The complexity of the operations:
+The complexity of the main operations:

 | Algorithm | Medium Case | Worst Case   |
 |-----------|-------------|--------------|